Aylesbury: Governance

 There are two tiers of local government covering the town, at parish and unitary authority level: Aylesbury Town Council, based at Aylesbury Town Hall at 5 Church Street, and Buckinghamshire Council, which is also based in Aylesbury, having its headquarters at The Gateway on Gatehouse Road.

 Aylesbury Town Council is the parish council for the town.
-As at May 2021 it comprises 25 councillors, 20 of whom are Liberal Democrats and 5 Conservative.
-The council represents only the constituents of Aylesbury town itself.
-Surrounding villages and some recent developments on the outskirts of Aylesbury like Fairford Leys & Watermead have their own parish council.
+As at May 2021, it comprises 25 councillors, 20 of whom are Liberal Democrats and five Conservative.
+The council represents only the constituents of Aylesbury civil parish.
+Surrounding villages and some recent developments on the outskirts of Aylesbury, like Fairford Leys and Watermead, have their own parish council.
 In 2010 the district council decided that the new developments of Berryfields and Weedon Hill, both to the north of Aylesbury, should also join to form a new parish as of May 2011.

 The town council also elects the town mayor from the serving town councillors every year.
 The process culminates in a formal "Mayor Making" ceremony where the new mayor takes over from the preceding mayor.
 The role of mayor is mainly a ceremonial role representing the town at various events and acting as an ambassador for the town.